wushuanggongzhu/cb-demo-2024/pages/about.md

 ## About the Collection

+This is a demo collection to practice working with CB.
+I am learning how to:

+- Use markdown
+- Use the Github web interface

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata